Ari Vatanen: Racing career

 Vatanen and Richards parted ways for the 1982 season, and for the next few years Vatanen was co-driven by Terry Harryman.
 He did not defend his world title in 1982, competing instead in the British Championship in a Ford Escort, before moving to the Opel team for 1983.
 The Opel Ascona and Opel Manta were only two-wheel-drive and not fully competitive, but Vatanen still won the Safari Rally.

 In 1984, Vatanen signed to drive the Peugeot 205 T16 for Peugeot's factory team.
 From the 1984 1000 Lakes Rally to 1985 Swedish Rally, Vatanen won five world rallies in a row.
 He was tipped to win the 1985 world title, but at mid-season was trailing his teammate Timo Salonen after a series of accidents and mechanical problems.
 He then had a serious accident on the Rally Argentina, when his car somersaulted at over 120 mph.
 His seat broke, and he was thrown around inside the car, suffering severe injuries to his legs and torso and life-threatening internal bleeding.
 He spent 18 months recovering first from his physical injuries, and then from severe depression.
 He went on to make a complete recovery and his return to motorsport in 1987 saw him go on to win the Paris-Dakar Rally four times; with Peugeot in 1987, 1989 and 1990, and with Citroën in 1991.
 He became the centre of controversy when his car was stolen whilst leading the same rally in 1988.

-In 1997 he won the FIA World Cup for Cross-Country Rallies with a Citroën ZX Rallye-raid alongside navigator Fred Gallagher (co-driver).
+In 1997, Vatanen won the FIA World Cup for Cross-Country Rallies with a Citroën ZX Rallye-raid alongside navigator Fred Gallagher (co-driver).